techiediaries/blog/_posts/2018-01-25-deploying-a-blog-part-3.markdown

 The deployment process is a very broad subject.
 It can also be very daunting for someone who hasn't had any exposure to this part of development.

-Hopefully this article will have given you a footstep into the world of deploying PHP applications.
+Hopefully, this article will have given you a footstep into the world of deploying PHP applications.

-With this article, you should be have the foundation to creating, designing and deploying the blog you always wanted!
+With this article, you should have the foundation to creating, designing and deploying the blog you always wanted!